 Accommodations in Dubai

-The cost of accommodation can be as much as GBP 15,000 a year for a decent rental apartment in a good location and this has to be paid up front.
+The maximum cot can reach up to 15000 GBP, annually.
+This is average cost of a well-furnished and decent apartment in a good location and is to be paid up front.

-However, if you already own property in Dubai and want to rent it out, the good news is that you can easily achieve yields of between 8 and 11%.
+Although, if you already own a property in Dubai and wish to rent it out then you can easily earn yields of 8-11%.

 What is Cultural Tour?

 Cultural Youth travel to Dubai relates to the majestic art, fascinating architecture, age-old customs, impeccable hospitality, authentic cuisines, thriving nightlife, and many more amazing and fascinating facts related to the country of Dubai.
 These compelling aspects build up the culture of the country.

 The cultural tour also plays an influential role in developing and boosting the history of Youth travel to Dubai in Dubai.

 Moksh Overseas is one of the Top Foreign Education Advisor in India, known ubiquitously for its honest, transparent modus operandi.

 Moksh is equally popular for the innovative and unique approach to any endeavor it takes up.
 Owing to the rich experience of almost a decade in the field of Foreign Education, Moksh is well versed in the art of blending Education and Travel and thereby, provide the youth in India, a memorable and productive Global Exposure.

 159-160, Kaliandas Udyog Bhavan, Hasumal Tandel Marg, Prabhadevi (Landmark – Near Century Bazaar Signal), Mumbai-400025, Maharashtra.